softwaresaved/distance-consultancy/developer/BuildVisualBasic.md

 To see the original version of a binary that is used by a project:

 * Open project in Visual Basic:
-  - Browse to project folder under %BASE%\ e.g. Map\Legend\
-  - Double-click vbp file e.g. D6Legend.vbp
+  - Double-click vbp file in project folder e.g. %BASE%\Map\Legend\D6Legend.vbp
 * Select Project => PROJECT Properties... e.g. D6Legend Properties...
 * Click Component tab
 * If Version Compatibility, Project Compatibility is enabled for the project then there will be an associated link e.g. ..\..\Compatibility\D6Legend.ocx